 The value of pharmacogenomic testing for the insurance industry has been apparent by the increasing coverage of testing in numerous policies and programs in the US and Asia.1,2,3 But even in developed markets, the review process has been varied.
-Often, they consider key factors such as the number of genes, the size of scope, and target population defined in the policy plan.
+Often, they consider key factors such as the number of genes, the size of the scope, and the target population defined in the policy plan.

-Genetic test increases brand value, which may translate to revenue, but also reduces cost of care, if practiced correctly.
+Genetic test increases brand value, which may translate to revenue, but also reduces the cost of care, if practiced correctly.

-Although in markets such as Southeast Asia and Asia, the practice is even more novel, trends in the insurance and personalized care both suggest this practice should be more common in the future.
+Although in markets such as Southeast Asia and Asia, the practice is even more novel, trends in insurance and personalized care both suggest this practice should be more common in the future.
 Because reviewing evidence and designing coverage of these tests is still a new practice, this article aims to highlight a few trends and factors for consideration for payers considering genetic testing, especially pharmacogenomic testing, in their product portfolio.

-TRENDS AND FACTORS TO CONSIDER FOR GENETIC TESTING SERVICES Rapidly decreasing cost The cost of genetic testing has dropped drastically since it was first sequenced.
-Currently services such as whole genome sequencing is marketed towards patients, who are willing to pay out of pocket, with a wide range of $100-3,000.
-The range of pricing often is related to the technology being used, such as genotyping or sequencing, which in turn would impact data processing, cost of reagents and fixed assets, as well as the number of genes being targeted.
-Additionally, some testing approaches that have not been completely adopted by the medical community may translate to less cost savings.
+Rapidly decreasing cost (cost of genetic testing) The cost of genetic testing has dropped drastically since it was first sequenced.
+Currently, services such as whole genome sequencing are marketed towards patients, who are willing to pay out of pocket, with a wide range of $100-3,000.
+The range of pricing often is related to the technology being used, such as genotyping or sequencing, which in turn would impact data processing, the cost of reagents and fixed assets, as well as the number of genes being targeted.
+Additionally, some testing approaches that have not been completely adopted by the medical community may translate to fewer cost savings.

-Data to inform insurance product pricing According to a BCG report, new pricing models are important to give payers advantage against the cost-plus model, and therefore their competitors.8 Evaluation of new technologies that increase quality of care without increasing overall cost (due to reduced hospitalizations and trial and error of prescription), may not need to be burdened to patients.
-Though some insurance companies have included hospital benefits as part of their product lines in an effort to increase brand value and therefore revenue, cost containment with the right provider partner may be key to evaluate these decisions sustainably.
+Data to inform insurance product pricing According to a BCG report, new pricing models are important to give payers an advantage against the cost-plus model, and therefore their competitors.8 Evaluation of new technologies that increase the quality of care without increasing overall cost (due to reduced hospitalizations and trial and error of prescription), may not need to be burdened to patients.
+Though some insurance companies have included hospital benefits as part of their product lines in an effort to increase brand value and therefore revenue, cost containment with the right provider partner may be key to evaluating these decisions sustainably.

 Robust and diverse data collection methods Although most of the clinical trials and clinical evidence for genetic testing are conducted in developed countries, more local genetic services providers are validating its results in local populations with cost-effectiveness calculations and biomarker validation studies.
-Recently, even regulatory bodies are acknowledging more diverse data sources to make local validation studies more cost-effective, such as the use of real world evidence in Health Technology Assessments.9 The trend is supported by the quality of data obtained through electronic health record systems, wearables, and even patient-reported outcomes.
-This quality of data is encouraging for payers to create data-driven decisions.
+Recently, even regulatory bodies are acknowledging more diverse data sources to make local validation studies more cost-effective, such as the use of real-world evidence in Health Technology Assessments.9 The trend is supported by the quality of data obtained through electronic health record systems, wearables, and even patient-reported outcomes.
+This quality of data is encouraging payers to create data-driven decisions.

 Building this data capture, analysis, and insights engine within each payer requires significant investment.
 However, with the right partner, a collaboration with the right scope can catalyze this capability in many payers in Southeast Asia and the region.

-Beyond partnering with insurance companies to provide genetic testing services, Nalagenetics collaborates with payers to gather data, design studies to estimate benefits of testing, and generate insights to make better decisions for pricing that will benefit both patients and payers.
+Beyond partnering with insurance companies to provide genetic testing services, Nalagenetics collaborates with payers to gather data, design studies to estimate the benefits of testing, and generate insights to make better decisions for pricing that will benefit both patients and payers.
 These studies are informed by data sets that Nalagenetics gathers through integration with electronic health record systems of hospitals, as well as patient-reported outcomes from our mobile app.
-Nalagenetics currently has provider networks in Singapore, Indonesia, and expanding into Malaysia and other Southeast Asia countries.
+Nalagenetics currently has provider networks in Singapore, and Indonesia, and expanding into Malaysia and other Southeast Asia countries.

 ARTICLE WRITTEN BY: LEVANA SANI